bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 ```

 ### Keeping track of active requests
 When no requests are currently active, this means that no clients are requesting data (i.e. no active client sessions).
 In that case it is *adviced to stop sending data to the encoder*, to avoid performance loss.
-However it is not easy to keep track of active requests from within a Node-Red flow: the HttpIn node sends a message for every new request, but under the hood ExpressJs will close the requests without you knowing it.
+However it is not easy to keep track of active requests from within a Node-Red flow: the HttpIn node sends a message for every new request, but under the hood ExpressJs could close the requests without notifying the flow.

 To solve this, the encoder node can generate following output message types (if specified in the node's config screen):
-+ *Output message for every new connection* : when a new request is registered, a message is generated with `msg.res` containing the related response object.
++ *Output message for every new connection* : when a new client connects, a message is generated with `msg.res` containing the related response object.
 The `msg.topic` will be *'new_connection'*.
-+ *Output message for every closed connection* : when a request is closed, a message is generated with `msg.res` containing the related response object.
++ *Output message for every closed connection* : when a client disconnects, a message is generated with `msg.res` containing the related response object.
 The `msg.topic` will be *'closed_connection'*.
-+ *Output message when all connections closed* : when all requests are closed, a message is created to indicate that.
++ *Output message when all connections closed* : when all clients have disconnected, a message is created to indicate that.
 The `msg.topic` will be *'no_connection'*.

 In all these output messages, the `msg.payload` field contains the number of current connections.
-This client counter can be used e.g. to pause the image processing automatically when no clients are listening, and resume the stream when clients become online:
+This ***connection count*** can be used e.g. to pause the image processing automatically when no clients are listening, and resume the stream when clients become online:

 ![Throttling](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream/master/images/stream_throttling.png)
 ```
 [{"id":"7f2b6b5c.691b64","type":"http in","z":"15244fe6.9ae87","name":"","url":"/infinite","method":"get","upload":false,"swaggerDoc":"","x":816,"y":41.000000953674316,"wires":[["5b3e4039.df33b"]]},{"id":"5b3e4039.df33b","type":"multipart-encoder","z":"15244fe6.9ae87","name":"","statusCode":"","ignoreMessages":true,"outputOneNew":true,"outputIfSingle":true,"outputIfAll":true,"globalHeaders":{"Content-Type":"multipart/x-mixed-replace;boundary=--myboundary","Connection":"keep-alive","Expires":"Fri, 01 Jan 1990 00:00:00 GMT","Cache-Control":"no-cache, no-store, max-age=0, must-revalidate","Pragma":"no-cache"},"partHeaders":{"Content-Type":"image/jpeg"},"destination":"all","highWaterMark":16384,"x":1012.0000305175781,"y":41.00000190734863,"wires":[["110f23b9.aa0fbc"]]},{"id":"fb72a642.df0eb8","type":"http request","z":"15244fe6.9ae87","name":"Get image by url","method":"GET","ret":"bin","url":"","tls":"","x":828.0000114440918,"y":101.00000190734863,"wires":[["5b3e4039.df33b"]]},{"id":"59a9f54a.322d2c","type":"function","z":"15244fe6.9ae87","name":"Next image url","func":"var counter = global.get(\"image_counter\") || 0; \ncounter++;\nglobal.set(\"image_counter\",counter);\n\nmsg.url = 'https://dummyimage.com/400x200/fff/000&text=PNG+' + counter;\n\nreturn msg;","outputs":1,"noerr":0,"x":633.0000114440918,"y":101.00000190734863,"wires":[["fb72a642.df0eb8"]]},{"id":"82554055.ab38d","type":"inject","z":"15244fe6.9ae87","name":"Every second","topic":"","payload":"","payloadType":"date","repeat":"1","crontab":"","once":false,"x":196.52344131469727,"y":100.4062557220459,"wires":[[]]},{"id":"dc848d6.599127","type":"switch","z":"15244fe6.9ae87","name":"if flow.clientCount > 0","property":"clientCount","propertyType":"flow","rules":[{"t":"gt","v":"0","vt":"num"}],"checkall":"true","repair":false,"outputs":1,"x":411.5117492675781,"y":100.8398494720459,"wires":[["59a9f54a.322d2c"]]},{"id":"110f23b9.aa0fbc","type":"change","z":"15244fe6.9ae87","name":"Set flow.clientCount","rules":[{"t":"set","p":"clientCount","pt":"flow","to":"payload","tot":"msg"}],"action":"","property":"","from":"","to":"","reg":false,"x":1210,"y":40,"wires":[[]]}]
 ```

-## Stream to all clients or not
-Based on the [feedback](https://groups.google.com/d/msg/node-red/NhzX6tN9xyI/5KieYZxwBAAJ) of Nick O’Leary, this encoder allows to stream the data to all clients or to a single client.

-### Same stream for 'all clients'
+#### Same stream to 'all clients'

 Watching camera images from a Node-Red flow, is an example of an *infinite stream*.
 The flow generates an endless stream of data, and all clients hook in to the same existing stream: clients are not interested in the previous old data (they only want to see the current camera images).